Yori1999/search_path/README.md

-# IMDB Search Project - Empathy Academy
+# IMDB Search Project - Empathy Academy - Empathy.co
+This project is being developed as part of the Empathy Academy Program under the Search Path.
+Development began in early February 2021.

+It consists in a Search API which uses Micronaut and performs requests against an ElasticSearch Docker image hosted on port 9200.

 ## Installing gradle
 For running the application correctly, you'll need to have gradle installed in your computer.
 To do so using SDKMAN, use the following command (notice we're using gradle v.6.4.1):